JAMESMTL/snippets/bnx2x/untangle/README.md

 Here we see that we are running build 15.0.0 with a datestamp of 20200214T135223

+Step 5: Login via ssh

+Step 6: Identify the target kernel version

+    uname -a

+example: Linux untangle.example.com 4.9.0-11-untangle-amd64 #1 SMP Debian 4.9.189-3+untangle3 (2020-01-28) x86_64 GNU/Linux
+example: Linux untangle.example.com 4.19.0-8-untangle-amd64 #1 SMP Debian 4.19.98-1+untangle3buster (2020-05-08) x86_64 GNU/Linux

+4.9.x means it's debian stretch based
+4.19.x should mean its debian buster based

+4.9.<b>189-3</b> 189-3 is the kernel revision (this is important and is what you are looking to match)

+Step 7: Stop untangle service

+For debian stretch use

+    /etc/init.d/untangle-vm stop

+Step 8: Get the most appropriate repo commit number for your target build

 Goto https://github.com/untangle/ngfw_kernels

-Click on the branch button and select the tag tab and search for the target distribution that matches the above build or that follows it (ex 15.0.0 = 15.0.0-20200218T23-sync).
+Click on the branch button and select the tag tab and search for the target distribution that matches the above build or that follows it (ex 15.0.0 = 15.0.0-20200218T23-sync, 15.1.0 = 15.1.0-20200623T0956-sync).

-If you now click on the appropraite kernel branch ex. debian-4.9.0 you should see your target kernel
+If you now click on the appropraite kernel branch ex. debian-4.9.0 for debian stretch and debian-4.19.0 for debian buster. you should now see your target kernel

 ![](https://i.imgur.com/cadTXeM.png)

-Step 7: Add the appropriate debian repo
+Step 9: Add the appropriate debian repo

 For debian stretch use

     curl https://raw.githubusercontent.com/JAMESMTL/snippets/master/bnx2x/untangle/debian-stretch-repo.list -o /etc/apt/sources.list.d/debian.list

+For debian buster use

+    curl https://raw.githubusercontent.com/JAMESMTL/snippets/master/bnx2x/untangle/debian-buster-repo.list -o /etc/apt/sources.list.d/debian.list

 Then update the repo and reconfigure debconf